japanninja74/OS_emness_sha256/README.md

    *→ Device Drivers → Userspace I/O drivers*:
      * change *Userspace platform driver with generic irq and dynamic memory* to YES

+4. Customize the root file system by launching:

+       petalinux-config -c rootfs

+   *→ Filesystem Packages → misc → packagegroup-core-buildessential*: to include basic development tools, such as `gcc`:
+     * change *packagegroup-core-buildessential* to YES
+     * change *packagegroup-core-buildessential-dev* to YES

+   *→ Filesystem Packages → console → network → openssh*: to provide network access to the board:
+     * change *openssh* to YES
+     * change *openssh-sshd* to YES
+     * change *openssh-sftp-server* to YES
+     * change *openssh-scp* to YES

+   *→ Image Features*:
+     * change *package-management* to YES
+     * change *debug-tweaks* to YES

+5. Create and add the custom kernel module by launching:

+       petalinux-create -t modules --name sha256 --enable

+   Starting from project root, change to the newly created module directory:

+       cd project-spec/meta-user/recipes-modules/sha256

+6. Build the system by launching:

+       petalinux-build

+7. Customize the device tree.
+In your favorite text editor, starting from project root, open:

+       components/plnx_workspace/device-tree/device-tree/pl.dtsi

+   If the `interrupts` attribute line is:

+       interrupts = <0 29 4>;

+   a further step is needed to change the sensitivity to *rising edge*, encoded in the last of the three numbers.
+Change the line to:

+       interrupts = <0 29 1>;

+   Then rebuild the device tree and the entire system:

+        petalinux-build -c device-tree
+        petalinux-build

+   If you want to make sure that the changes was applied, starting from the proect root change to:

+        images/linux

+   Then extract the device tree:

+        dumpimage -T flat_dt -p 1 -o device_tree_out.dtb image.ub

+   and de-compile it in a human-readable format:

+        dtc -I dtb -O dts -o device_tree_out.dts device_tree_out.dtb

+   Finally, you can open `device_tree_out.dts` and locate the `amba_pl` device node.

+8. To cross-compile the kernel module, starting from the proect root, change to:

+        project-spec/meta-user/recipes-modules/sha256

+   First, copy the provided module sources:

+        cp ../../../../../../src/lkm/sha256* ./files

+   Then, edit the bitbake recipe `./sha256.bb` by changing:

+        SRC_URI = "file://Makefile \
+                   file://sha256.c \
+                   file://COPYING \
+                  "
+   into:

+        SRC_URI = "file://Makefile \
+                   file://sha256.c \
+                   file://sha256.h \
+                   file://COPYING \
+                  "
+9.

 ## The algorithm
 Before presenting the exercises, let's make an overview of the algorithm implemented in the crypto core,